Change Repository URL without losing manual-added commit-issue references

 Am I doing something wrong?

-RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda about 6 years ago
+RE: Change Repository URL without losing manual-added commit-issue references - Added by Vito Marolda over 7 years ago

 nobody else faces this kind of issue?